 - The history of the area should be unique.

-So why was Augusta chosen as the first AVA?
+Back to the question…why was Augusta chosen as the first AVA?

 I had the chance to meet Tony Kooyumjian, owner and winemaker at Montelle Winery in Missouri when I was sipping my way through the Augusta wine region, he was part of the group who helped submit the application for Augusta’s AVA.
 Not only that, but this guy is a wealth of information on the Missouri wine industry.
 He’s also the perfect person to answer this question…(See our podcast with Tony.)